10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 BEST ACCOMMODATION OPTIONS IN EGILSSTADIR

-There are small towns all around the Tröllaskagi peninsula, and North is the fishing town of Siglufjörður, the most popular town for winter activities.
+There are small towns all around the Tröllaskagi peninsula, and North is the fishing town of Siglufjörður, the most popular town for winter activities, and a real hidden gem in Iceland.

 In the summertime, the mountains become a hiker’s paradise.
 However, the only way to get to the small glaciers scattered around the mountains would be on foot.